LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

 traits that have been combined.

 The same rules that are used for importing traits apply to composed traits.
-The requirements of one trait may be satisified by a member method provided by another trait in the composition.
+The requirements of one trait may be satisfied by a member method provided by another trait in the composition.

 However, if two traits provide the same member method, then there is a conflict.